Graduate Student Teaching Training and Guidelines

 As part of the training, a faculty mentor should observe at least one of the Teaching Fellow's classes in the first year of teaching.
 This mentoring may be provided by one faculty member for all Teaching Fellows or individually by different faculty members.
 In the latter case, the department should provide guidelines about what aspects of teaching the mentor should cover in the observation.

-Each department should develop procedures for evaluating both the departmental training and the performance of the Teaching Fellows.
+Each department should develop procedures for evaluating both the departmental training and the performance of all doctoral student officers of instruction.
 In addition, there should be a clear understanding among all concerned about what constitutes unacceptable performance.
-Each semester, the director of graduate student teaching (or a person assigned to this task) should read the official course evaluations for each Teaching Fellow, and address quickly and directly any deficiencies or problems that they may reveal.
+Each semester, the director of graduate student teaching (or a person assigned to this task) should read the official course evaluations for each student officer, and address quickly and directly any deficiencies or problems that they may reveal.